hyvedesignsolutions/hyve-pyipmi/README.md

 ```
 $ pyipmi -H 192.168.0.169 -I lanplus -U root -P root123 raw 6 1
 ```

+Note that by default, if you choose to use "-I kcs" that goes through the Linux OpenIPMI driver, you will need root privilege to execute the program.

 During the first time when the package is used, it automatically generates a user config file in $HOME/.config/pyipmi/pyipmi.conf with default settings.
 Then, the options supported will overwrite some of the settings.
 In the above example, it specifies four options and issues a raw IPMI command.

 After the config file is created, you can choose to either use all the settings in the config file or continue to overwrite some of the options as the previous example.
 The program will automatically record the latest overwritten values in the config file.